 Since my machines are much larger than his, I knew I could get the job done in a fraction of the time, so… my treat!

 However once the laundry was clean and packed up into laundry baskets ready for the trip back home, I realized there just may be a reason for the disorganization.
 There really was no proper place for folded clothing as he didn’t have a dresser.
 Hmmm… what could a DIY mom do in a quick pinch a mere few hours before delivery?

 That’s when my eyes fell on my curb-side found shelving unit that was actually in my way.
 I was using it in my garage workshop and meant to give it a permanent home.
 But it appears it was destined to go elsewhere.
 And it would fit perfectly in his closet!

 Thing is, my son doesn’t like old looking junk.
 So I debated on how I could do a quick revamp that still had some style but didn’t appear too brand new… the best of both of our worlds.

 BAM!
 I could do an upscale reclaimed look!

-So… I got to work, turning a typical put-together garage shelving unit into an Industrial Shipping Crate Stamped shelf!
+So… I got to work, turning a typical put-together garage shelving unit into Industrial Shipping Crate Stamped shelving!